agrmv/BrownianMotion/README.md

-# BrownianMotion openGL
+# BrownianMotion
-brownian motion
+brownian motion with openGL